Important information about the 2021 ASB Polyfest Event

 All entry fees are non-refundable.

-CGCs - should you need to make changes to your entry form once it has been submitted, please contact the Schools Liaison Manager as soon as possible on firstname.lastname@example.org or 09 5234212, option 2.
+CGCs - should you need to make changes to your entry form once it has been submitted, please email the Schools Liaison Manager as soon as possible on email@example.com

 SCHOOLS ENTRY / COMBINED SCHOOLS ENTRY FORM PROCESS

-Read, print and/or save Stage Specific Rules 2020 (available after Stage Meeting 1 - Thursday 14th November 2019)
+Read, print and/or save Stage Specific Rules 2021 (available after Stage Meeting 1 for each stage)

 Please note the check box (School Principal Tutor Endorsement) on the Entry Form which will require the CGC to document and confirm that they and the School Principal will verify and endorse the tutors for each of your groups.
 This must be done prior to submitting your Profile Sheets.
 A copy of this verification must be available on request to ASB Polyfest.
 Tutors play a significant part in the development and delivery of Cultural Understanding for participating Polyfest groups.
 As we work in a high trust model, it is essential that Schools ensure that the selected tutors are competent and suitable to teach your students.

-All groups are required to complete profile sheets.
+All groups are required to complete the online Profile Sheets.
 These sheets clearly outline the school group(s), specific information on performance items, number of participants, etc, as requested by Stage Coordinators, judges and emcees.
 All profile sheets must be completed correctly.
 Entry and parking passes will not be made available to schools until completed profile sheets from all performance groups have been received before the deadline.
 Please check each Stage Specific Rules for the profile sheets timeframe and any other documentation that may be required.

 The Teacher in Charge (TIC) must provide a list of School verified and endorsed tutors details on the Profile Sheet for each of your groups.
 Please refer to your CGC if you need more information.

 Official Event Packs will be produced based on the information provided on the Profile Sheets.
 Please ensure all information is correct.
-The School Packs must be picked up by the CGC only.
-Once packs are signed for by the CGC, they will be responsible to forward these to the relevant TIC.
+The School Packs must be picked up by the CGC or nominated school representative.
+Once packs are signed for, they will be responsible to forward these to the relevant TIC.
 Please note that no replacement passes will be given if misplaced or forgotten.

 Thank you for your contribution to this event, and giving the students of your school the opportunity to experience through song, speech and dance their own and/or another culture to embrace and learn.